Best Day Trip from Cartagena: Palenque de San Basilio

 Viktor quizzed us throughout our time with him.
 “Kumo Kusa Ta?” was responded with a blank stare and a giggle.
 It was a difficult language to remember as it’s so different from other languages we had heard in the past.

 We did our best, which was pitiful, and he was a great sport about it.
-Occasionally we got the responses right, and other times we had a great laugh that Viktor was happy to join.
+Occasionally, we got the responses right, and other times, we had a great laugh that Viktor was happy to join.

-Life in San Basilio de Palenque
+3. Explore Life in San Basilio de Palenque

 Conditions in this village are poor, though improving.
 Most of the town now has electricity and running water, though we were told many locals still go to the creek to wash clothes and bathe.

 In the center of town is a statue of Benkos Bioho breaking out of chains.
 He established Palenque in 1603 with 36 other escaped slaves.
-He established a network that helped other slaves to escape and to make their way to Palenque or other similar villages.
+He established a network that helped other slaves escape and make their way to Palenque or other similar villages.

 Throughout the town, there are artistic representations of pride, from a “Black Lives Matter” mural to other murals depicting strength and their connection to Africa.

-Palenque Colombia Culture
+4. Dive into Palenque Colombia Culture

 Viktor said that around 4 p.m. every afternoon, the music starts.
-It was only 1:30 and we heard some very loud, fun music with a great beat playing so he started dancing as we were walking.
+It was only 1:30, and we heard some very loud, fun music with a great beat playing, so he started dancing as we were walking.

 “It must be 4 o’clock somewhere,” he said with a smile, spinning one of the women in my tour group.
 Song, dance, and music are ingrained in this culture and are a part of their daily life.